maxiwell/gsync-backup/README.md

 =============

 It's a personal bash project to drive my backups.
-The configuration file has explications about the field.
+The configuration file has information about the fields.

 Usage:
 -------